Nventify/email-to-ethereum-address/README.md

 const FROM_ACCOUNT = "0x0000000000000000000000000000000000000000";

 // Initialize your web3 provider.
-const web3 = new Web3.providers.WebsocketProvider("http://localhost:8545");
+const web3 = new Web3.providers.HttpProvider("http://localhost:8545");

-// Initial the EmailToEthereumAddress library.
+// Initialize the EmailToEthereumAddress library.
 // Pass your web3 provider and account. const emailToEthereumAddress = new EmailToEthereumAddress(web3, FROM_ACCOUNT);